MattN-HB/aws-solutions-architect/README.md

 * Select an appropriate disaster recovery strategy to meet business requirements.
 * Identify key performance indicators to ensure the high availability of the solution.
 1.3 Design decoupling mechanisms using AWS services

 * Determine which AWS services can be leveraged to achieve loose coupling of components.
 * Determine when to leverage serverless technologies to enable decoupling.

 1.4 Choose appropriate resilient storage
 * Define a strategy to ensure the durability of data.
 * Identify how data service consistency will affect the operation of the application.
-* Select data services that will meet the access requirements of the application.
-* Identify storage services that can be used with hybrid or non-cloud-native applications.
-1.2 Design highly available and/or fault-tolerant architectures
-* Determine the amount of resources needed to provide a fault-tolerant architecture across Availability Zones.
-* Select a highly available configuration to mitigate single points of failure.
-* Apply AWS services to improve the reliability of legacy applications when application changes are not possible.
-* Select an appropriate disaster recovery strategy to meet business requirements.
-* Identify key performance indicators to ensure the high availability of the solution.
-1.3 Design decoupling mechanisms using AWS services
-* Determine which AWS services can be leveraged to achieve loose coupling of components.
-* Determine when to leverage serverless technologies to enable decoupling.
-1.4 Choose appropriate resilient storage
-* Define a strategy to ensure the durability of data.
-* Identify how data service consistency will affect the operation of the application.